-The Waitaki Whitestone Geopark includes an abundance of unique geological and geomorphological features.
-Notable features include Te Kaihīnaki / Moeraki Boulders, karst limestone at Elephant Rocks as well as the braided Waitaki River.
+The Waitaki Whitestone Geopark includes an abundance of unique geological and cultural features.
+Notable features include Te Kaihīnaki / Moeraki Boulders, karst limestone at Elephant Rocks, Māori rock art drawings at Takiroa and the braided Waitaki River.

 A Geosite is a location inside a Geopark that has a particular geological or geomorphological significance.
 As well as its inherent geological characteristics it may also have cultural or heritage significance.
 Our expert panel has identified over 40 sites in the Waitaki District.

 If you are interested in New Zealand's Geology and Landscapes, visit GeoTrips to find sites and places to visit across the whole country.
 They have been compiled by GNS Science with the kind assistance of geologists and knowledgeable enthusiasts from around the country.

-View the Waitaki Whitestone Geopark map here
+View the Waitaki Whitestone Geopark map of accessible geosites here